Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

-Commercial flights from the United States to Cuba are the standard mode of travel between the two countries.
-We ask that our guests book their own travel between the U.S. and Havana.
+Commercial flights from the United States to Havana are the standard mode of travel between the two countries, and we ask that our guests book their own travel between the U.S. and Havana.
 This tour will begin in Havana at approximately 11:00 AM on Day 1.
-Our meeting point on Day 1 will be Havana's Jose Marti International Airport where your Tour Leader and local guides will meet you to begin your tour.
+We recommend you arrive a day early to allow for flight delays or cancellations and we are happy to book an extra night's accommodation for you as a tour extension.

 We are happy to offer guidance with scheduling your travel to and from Cuba, and our office staff is ready to answer any questions you may have.